Who Gets the House on Divorce?

-“I am a marvellous housekeeper.
+“I am a marvelous housekeeper.
 Every time I leave a man, I keep his house” (seven-times-divorced actress Zsa Zsa Gabor)

 Historically 44% of South African marriages have ended in divorce, and there has reportedly been a 20% surge in new divorce applications since lockdown.